Avian Influenza or Bird Flu: Symptoms, Causes, Risk Factors

 The regular flu has a myriad of symptoms, including fever, cough, sore throat, headache, body aches, fatigue, nasal congestion, and sneezing.
 Many people will recover from the virus within a couple of weeks; however, others will develop pneumonia, bronchitis, or other life-threatening complications.
 Chronic disorders are also sometimes aggravated by the flu, causing complications as well.
 Although such complications are possible, they usually do not lead to death unless the carrier is already in poor health.
 Healthy people may suffer with the flu, but will rarely have any lasting effects or die as a result of contracting the virus.

-Bird flu, on the other hand, is a very different ailment.
+Bird flu, on the other hand, is an entirely unique ailment.
 There are actually several strands of avian influenza.
 Many of the various kinds are not harmful to humans; however, one in particular has caused a great deal of controversy recently.
-H5N1 is a strand of bird flu that has arisen in Asia, which has resulted in the death of over half of the people that contracted it.
+H5N1 is a strand of bird flu that has arisen in Asia, which has resulted in the death of over half of the people who contracted it.

 Another difference is how the viruses are spread.
 The regular flu virus is usually transmitted in droplets of saliva and mucus as infected people sneeze or touch objects that other people later come in contact with.
 However, avian influenza is not passed from human to human, but through direct contact with infected fowl or their feces.